 Duke Borwin spent his early years in Baden-Württemberg, and from 1963 onwards in the Republic of Ireland.
 In Ireland he lived with his parents at Culleen House, near Mullingar in County Westmeath, which was owned by one the Swiss businesses of his uncle Hassan Sayed Kamil.
 In 1964 Duke Borwin began attending Headfort School near Kells in County Meath.

 Duke Borwin and his family returned in Baden-Württemberg in 1969 following the sudden collapse of his uncle’s Swiss businesses when their assets, including Culleen House, were taken over and sold by the state.
 Back in Germany he resumed his education at the Waldorf School in Freiburg-im-breisgau where he studied until 1976.

 With the end of studies Duke Borwin joined the German Army where he would achieve the rank of Captain of the German Federal Forces.
 In 1982 he began studying at the Geisenheim Grape Breeding Institute, graduating with an engineer degree in viticulture and beverage technology in 1987.

 Family and career

 Duke Borwin was married to Alice Wagner in Hinterzarten on 24 December 1985 in a civil ceremony, followed by a religious ceremony on 19 July 1986.
 The couple made their home in the Black Forest region of the state of Baden-Württemberg where they raised their three children together, Duchess Olga, born 1988, Hereditary Prince Alexander, born 1991 and Duke Michael, born 1994.
 Duke Borwin and his wife continue to live in the Black Forest region today.

 Early in Duke Borwin’s professional career he and his wife managed a hotel together between 1988 and 1995, afterwards he became a manager at a Swiss drinks company.
-Latterly he has pursued a career in sales for Germany’s largest hunting outfitter, Frankonia and for the Vogel Shooting Centre in Eschbach.
-He has also been a licensed weapons dealer since August 2015 following the completion of a course at the Weapons School in Suhl.
+Latterly before retirement he pursued a career in sales for Germany’s largest hunting outfitter, Frankonia and for the Vogel Shooting Centre in Eschbach.
+He became a licensed weapons dealer in August 2015 following the completion of a course at the Weapons School in Suhl.

 Head of the house